 Arrive at the interview a few minutes early to avoid being late.
-Dress in a professional manner for the interview, even if it was acceptable for you to wear casual clothes on the job.
+Dress in a professional manner for the interview, even if it is acceptable for you to wear casual clothes on the job.

 Dressing well will give you that extra bit of confidence you need to stay focused on the interview and prevent yourself from getting too comfortable in the interview.
 An overly casual atmosphere may cause you to say too much during the interview or get emotional or reactive to questions.
 When your soon-to-be former boss gets called up for a reference check, what image do you want him or her to see in his mind when talking about you: someone who looks clean, neat and polished, or someone who slouches and dresses sloppily?
 The mental image your old boss has of you will influence how you are spoken about, even if it is subtle.

 The other nice thing about dressing well for your exit interview is that it can be somewhat symbolic of your new, fresh start, whatever that may be.
-Treat yourself well and the world will respond in kind.
+Treat yourself well, and the world will respond in kind.

-3. Answer the Exit Interview Questions Honestly and Sincerely.
+3. Answer the Exit Interview Questions Honestly and Sincerely

 Regardless of how prepared you are, you may be asked a question that you don't feel comfortable answering or that you simply don’t know the answer to.
 Pause for a minute and think about how you want to respond; you needn’t rush to fill the silence with a potentially regrettable response.
 If you can't answer the question, don't make one up.
 Be honest and say that you aren't prepared to answer the question at this time.
 You’re not obligated to answer every question in the exit interview.
-A wise interviewer will either understand that you are being discrete, or recognize that the question he or she asked was perhaps inappropriate in the first place.
+A wise interviewer will either understand that you are being discrete or recognize that the question he or she asked was perhaps inappropriate in the first place.

-4. Keep Your Cool During Your Exit Interview.
+4. Keep Your Cool During Your Exit Interview

 Maintaining your composure is critical, even if you feel that you were taken for granted, mistreated or undervalued while you worked for the organization.
 Negative comments about others, blaming your co-workers or having a spiteful attitude during the interview will not serve you well.
 Provide constructive criticism only if you believe it will be useful and has the potential to be implemented.
 Providing your boss with feedback or advice that you both know will be impossible to implement is not helpful.
 No one likes to hear advice that is absurd or irrelevant.

-5. Be Transparent About Your Files and Organizational Procedures.
+5. Be Transparent About Your Files and Organizational Procedures

 If there are any helpful materials, files, contacts or other information that you can provide for the person transitioning into your old job, make sure you document these pieces of information and explain during the interview how your supervisor or replacement can access them after you leave.
 You have put a lot of work into developing your work projects over the years.
 Why let it go to waste by getting lost in the shuffle?